-Funding reallocation for Action Plan Amendment 3 generally follows the sector impact breakout informed by the Unmet Needs Assessment conducted for Amendment 1, since the U.S. Census has not released updated data within the last seventeen (17) months, FEMA Individual Assistance programs are no longer operational and the data is reasonably the same, and the FEMA Public Assistance figures have remained under evaluation through October 2019, in accordance with FEMA deadlines.
+Funding reallocation for Action Plan Amendment 4 generally follows the sector impact breakout informed by the Unmet Needs Assessment conducted for Amendment 1, since the available data does not indicate a material change, the U.S. Census has not released an update, and FEMA Individual Assistance programs are no longer operational.